1-Month-Old-Baby Development: Settling In

 Burping Your Baby

-If your baby gulps down a bit of air while feeding, it can get trapped in your little one’s tummy, making him or her feel uncomfortable and cry.
+If your baby gulps down a bit of air while feeding, it can get trapped in your little one’s tummy, making them feel uncomfortable and cry.

 This can happen regardless of how you feed your baby, although it’s a bit less common if you’re breastfeeding your little one.